WebArtistryBAID/whale-backend/README.md

 To run in development:

-* Ensure that you have Python available.
+* Ensure that you have at least Python 3.12 available.
 * Clone the repository.
 * Run `pip install -r requirements.txt`.
 * Export the environment variable `DATABASE_URL`, and set it to the database that you want to use (typically `sqlite:///database.db`).
 You need to do this every time before running.